j-perry/push-notification-service/README.md

 ## Installation

 To run the application, please use Eclipse IDE.
-It may be started using **mvn install clean spring-boot:run**
+It may be started using **mvn install clean spring-boot:run** from a terminal or **install clean spring-boot:run** from inside Eclipse.